stjordanis/DarkTorch/README.md

 # DarkTorch (Work In Progress)
 A low-latency deep learning inference server using pytorch C++ frontend.
 DarkTorch is written in C++11.
+Above all, this projects is a step by step tutorial for building production grade AI systems in Libtorch / C++.

 (A demo of running inference on a PyTorch Resnet34 CNN model using a tqdm like callback)
 ![resnet34](resnet34.gif)